Addison Rae Easterling Sticks Out Her Tongue While Rocking An Unusual Bikini

 “Addison really is living the teenage dream.
 Love to see it!” one more person wrote.

-Indeed, Easterling has really skyrocketed to stardom over the course of a year.
-In fact she was recently dubbed the queen of TikTok after Forbes reported that she was the highest paid creator on the entire platform this year.
+Easterling has skyrocketed to stardom over the course of a year.
+In fact, she was recently dubbed the queen of TikTok after Forbes reported that she was the highest-paid creator on the entire platform this year.
 As The Inquisitr previously reported, she raked in a total of $5 million in a year.
 She is known for her viral dancing videos.